Hallmark Channel reveals 2022 holiday movie lineup

 December

-December 3 – “A Fabled Holiday” – Talia and her childhood best friend Anderson unexpectedly reunite in a curiously familiar looking town full of Christmas spirit that restores its visitors when they need it most.
+Dec.
+3 – “A Fabled Holiday” – Talia and her childhood best friend Anderson unexpectedly reunite in a curiously familiar-looking town full of Christmas spirit that restores its visitors when they need it most.

 October